I enjoy learning new things and sharing them through my writing. One of my favorite topics is natural health and beauty.

-Nothing is worse than trying to lighten your hair at home and ending up with an orange or green mess of what was once your beautiful hair.
-It happens all the time though, even to those with lots of experience with bleaching and coloring at home.
+Nothing is worse than trying to lighten your hair at home and ending up with an orange or green mess that was once your beautiful hair.
+It happens all the time though, even to those with lots of experience in bleaching and coloring their hair at home.
 It is all too easy to make one little mistake—using chemicals to bleach your hair is serious business.
-There are nine major mistakes that are made all the time.
-They are listed below—you won't believe how simple some of these things seem but as simple as they are, they are just as easy to forget or skip.
+Listed below are nine major and common home bleaching mistakes—you won't believe how simple some of these things seem, but as simple as they are, they are just as easy to forget or skip.
 Find out what these mistakes are so you can avoid a bleaching disaster.

 - Getting started before you have what you need.